 Neat, though this definition seems to exclude drama.
 Granted, a dramatic syndicated comic strip might not become as popular as a light-hearted one, but the definition is incomplete still.

-Not merely transposing the comic page from paper to screen but taking advantage of the electronic form’s own possibilities and constraints. ↩
+Not merely transposing the comic page from paper to screen but taking advantage of the electronic form’s own possibilities and limitations. ↩

 Leave it to scholars to determine whether The Lascaux caves were or weren’t sequential, and whether hieroglyphs from Egypt, the Trajan column, Ars moriendi, Hokusai Manga, or Rodolphe Töpffer were indeed the precursors of a tradition that led to Arzach. ↩